enobil/enobil.github.io/_posts/2022-05-03-platform-implementation-checklist.markdown

     1. (javascript) Is there any mixed use of async/await and then/catch?
 1. Error handling
     1. Are there sufficient input validations?
+    1. (lambda) If there is an internal server error, is lambda exit status properly unsuccessful, or is it exiting with successful code by mistake?
 1. Logging
     1. Is there a proper logging framework in use?
     1. Are the logs using the proper log levels?